Logo

 Legion Riders have formed special motorcycle Honor Guards and ceremonial teams highlighting the special bonds formed in military service and the motorcycling community.

-Legion Riders have also begun to teach motorcycle and driver safety in the community and in schools in cooperation with ABATE and other national motorcycling organizations.
+Legion Riders have also begun teaching motorcycle and driver safety in the community and in schools in cooperation with ABATE and other national motorcycling organizations.

 Remember: American Legion Riders are a very dedicated group of Legion Family members.
 When your Post or district sponsors a new Riders organization, you create a win/win situation for your post, district, and Department!